Vchitect/LaVie/README.md

 cd base
 python pipelines/sample.py --config configs/sample.yaml
 ```
 Edit `text_prompt` in `configs/sample.yaml` to change prompt, results will be saved under `./res/base`.
 You may obtain following results.
-You could also set `use_seed=False` in `configs/sample.yaml` for random generation.
+You could also set `use_seed: False` in `configs/sample.yaml` for random generation.

 <table class="center">
 <tr>